aquasecurity/trivy/docs/tutorials/misconfiguration/terraform.md

 This tutorial is focused on ways Trivy can scan Terraform IaC configuration files.

+A video tutorial on Terraform Misconfiguration scans can be found on the [Aqua Open Source YouTube account.](https://youtu.be/BWp5JLXkbBc)

 **A note to tfsec users**
 We have been consolidating all of our scanning-related efforts in one place, and that is Trivy.
-Over the past year, tfsec has laid the foundations to Trivy's IaC & misconfigurations scanning capabilities, including Terraform scanning, which has been natively supported in Trivy for a long time now.
-Going forward we want to encourage the tfsec community to transition over to Trivy.
-Moving to Trivy gives you the same excellent Terraform scanning engine, with some extra benefits:

-- Access to more languages and features in the same tool.
-- Access to more integrations with tools and services through the rich ecosystem around Trivy.
-- Commercially supported by Aqua as well as by a the passionate Trivy community.

-Furthermore, Trivy can already check [AWS services for misconfiguration](https://aquasecurity.github.io/trivy/latest/docs/target/aws/).
-We are currently in the process of merging [Cloudsploit](https://github.com/aquasecurity/cloudsploit) checks into Trivy so that Trivy will be able to perform more checks on cloud provider resources.
+You can read more on the decision in the [tfsec discussions.](https://github.com/aquasecurity/tfsec/discussions/1994)

 ## Trivy Config Command